-Paul Beumer received his BFA from the Royal Academy of Art in The Hague and completed a two-year residency at the Rijksakademie van beeldende kunsten in Amsterdam.
-In 2019 he will be a resident at 16/16 in Lagos, Nigeria and Schoolhouse in Mutianyu, China.
-Recent solo exhibitions include He wanted kisses, but all he got was analytical anecdotes and philosophic epigrams at Handscape in Taipei, The message of the flower is the flower at Dürst Britt & Mayhew, Paint Wide Mouth White at Qingyun International Art Centre in Beijing, In the shade of the elms and willows, my friends drink until they are inspired at Goethe Pavillon, Palais Schardt in Weimar and Tomorrow’s Harvest at Bosse & Baum in London.
-He participated in major group exhibitions at Museum Het Valkhof in Nijmegen, Museum Kranenburgh in Bergen, Museum De Paviljoens in Almere and the Gemeentemuseum in The Hague.
+Paul Beumer (1982) received his BFA from the Royal Academy of Art in The Hague after which he completed a two-year residency at the Rijksakademie van beeldende kunsten in Amsterdam.
+For the past four years he has been working and living in China, Japan and Taiwan.
+Recent solo exhibitions include ‘New Seeds’ at 16/16 in Lagos, Nigeria, ’He wanted kisses, but all he got was analytical anecdotes and philosophic epigrams’ at Venue in Taipei, Taiwan, ‘The message of the flower is the flower’ at Dürst Britt & Mayhew, The Hague, Netherlands, ‘Paint Wide Mouth White’ at Qingyun International Art Centre in Beijing, China, ‘In the shade of the elms and willows, my friends drink until they are inspired’ at Goethe Pavillon, Palais Schardt in Weimar, Germany.
+He participated in major group exhibitions at Museum Het Valkhof in Nijmegen, Museum Kranenburgh in Bergen, Museum De Paviljoens in Almere and the Gemeentemuseum in The Hague, The Netherlands.

 Work by Beumer is held in private and public collections, including the AKZO Nobel Art Foundation, Amsterdam; The Academic Medical Centre Art Collection, Amsterdam; the Collection of the District Court of Law, Amsterdam; the Rattan Chadha Collection, Voorschoten, Netherlands.

 He recently was a resident at 16/16 in Lagos, Nigeria.
 He will return to Nigeria in October 2019 to participate in the Lagos Photo Festival.